-The Friction coefficient (or coefficient of friction) is a dimensionless number that is a measure of the frictional resistance to movement of the cable against the conduit wall.
+The friction coefficient (or coefficient of friction) is a dimensionless number that is a measure of the frictional resistance to movement of the cable against the conduit wall.
 A pulling force is required to overcome this frictional force and move the cable.
-As a example, if a 10 lb. block sitting on a table took 5 lbs. of force to move it across the table, then the coefficient of friction is the ratio of the pulling force to the gravitational force, or 5/10 = 0.5.
+For example, if a 10 lb (4.5 kg) block sitting on a table took 5 lbs (2.25 kgs) of force to move it across the table, the coefficient of friction is the ratio of the pulling force to the gravitational force, or 5/10 (2.25/4.5), so the friction coefficient = 0.5.
 For plastic and rubber cable jackets against metal or plastic conduit, typical friction coefficients can vary from 0.1 to 1.5.

 How does a lower friction coefficient impact tension?

-In horizontal straight sections of conduit, the pulling tension is directly proportional to the coefficient of friction (COF).
+In horizontal straight sections of duct, the pulling tension is directly proportional to the coefficient of friction (COF).
 So, a reduction of 50% in the COF means a reduction of 50% in the pulling tension.
-But in bend sections, the primary normal force comes from the pulling force itself, and the COF is an exponential factor which multiplies the incoming tension.
-So, a reduction of 50% in the COF can mean a reduction of as 90% in the tension in 180 degrees of bend.
+However, in bend sections, the primary normal force comes from the pulling force itself, and the COF is in an exponential factor that multiplies the incoming tension.
+A reduction of 50% in the COF can mean a reduction of 90% in the tension in 180 degrees of bend.

 How do I determine which coefficient of friction to use?

-Is coefficient of friction the only important property of a pulling lubricant.
+Is COF the only important property of a pulling lubricant?

-No. The ability to apply the lubricant and the cable pulling environment are equally important.
-While a liquid lubricant can work neatly in an underground pull by being poured into a feeder tube or upturned duct, a liquid cannot be applied at all to a cable that is going into an overhead conduit.
-Lubricants that thicken or freeze at cold temperatures can cause problems in cold weather applications.
+No. The cable pulling environment and the ability and methodology used to apply the lubricant and are both important.
+While liquid lubricants work neatly in underground pulls by simply pouring into a feeder tube or upturned duct, they cannot be applied to cable going into overhead conduits, thanks to gravity.
+Lubricants that thicken or freeze at cold temperatures cause problems in cold weather applications.
 Maintaining friction reduction when pulling though a flooded conduit requires unique lubricant properties.